AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink DataStream Developer Guide/Publish a job.md

 4. In the upper-right corner of the page, click **Upload Artifact** and select the JAR package that you want to upload.

+    If the job is a Python API job, upload the official JAR package of PyFlink.
+To download the official JAR package of the required version, click [PyFlink V1.11](https://repo1.maven.org/maven2/org/apache/flink/flink-python_2.11/1.11.2/flink-python_2.11-1.11.2.jar) or [PyFlink V1.12](http://repo1.maven.org/maven2/org/apache/flink/flink-python_2.11/1.12.4/flink-python_2.11-1.12.4.jar).

+    **Note:** An entry point for publishing Python jobs is added to Ververica Platform \(VVP\) 2.4.0.
+We recommend that you publish Python jobs from this entry point.
+For more information, see [Overview](/intl.en-US/Fully Managed Flink/Flink Python Developer Guide/Overview.md).

 ## Create a job

-1. Log on to the console of fully managed Flink and create a job.
+1. Log on to the console of fully managed Flink to create a job.

     1. Log on to the [Realtime Compute for Apache Flink console](https://realtime-compute.console.aliyun.com/regions/cn-shanghai).